Democratic hopefuls now test strength among minority voters

 Even belatedly, the remaining candidates certainly are trying.

 Sanders fell short in 2016 to Hillary Clinton for the nomination in no small part because of his struggles to attract older nonwhite voters.
 For 2020, he has hired as a senior adviser one of the top Latino strategists in the party, Chuck Rocha.
-Sanders’ lead surrogates include Nina Turner, a former Virginia state lawmaker and leading black progressive, and U.S. Rep. Alexandria Ocasio-Cortez of New York, the young progressive icon.
+Sanders’ lead surrogates include Nina Turner, a former Ohio state lawmaker and leading black progressive, and U.S. Rep. Alexandria Ocasio-Cortez of New York, the young progressive icon.
 Sanders’ campaign, buoyed by strong grassroots fundraising, has invested heavily in social media and radio advertising targeting black and Latino audiences, including stations on Spotify and Pandora.

 “I think we’re going to do very well in the African American community,” Sanders said in a brief interview.
 “I think we’re going to do well among working people of all races.”

-Note: This story has been corrected to reflect that Sanders’ surrogate Nina Turner is a former Ohio state lawmaker, not a former Virginia state lawmaker